gsantostasi/AlphaHubTrader/README.md

 1) You need to download and install first MatLab RunTime (MyAppInstaller_web.exe).
 Read the readme.txt file for further instructions.
 2) Download and install the AlphaHubTrader.exe executable file.
-3) Put in the same folder the AlphaHubTrader.exe, the splash and icon files.
+3) Put in the same folder the AlphaHubTrader.exe, the splash.png and icon.ico files.
 4) Create a shortcut after installation so you can launch the Trader easily.
 5) You can watch videos about the algorith and the Alphahub platform starting with this video: https://www.youtube.com/watch?v=VVA-R0qbk7g&t=35s